cvetanoskip/Guitar-shop/README.md

 - **Models Page** – Shows all models for a selected brand, with search, filter, and sort options.
 Uses infinite scroll to load more models.
 - **Guitar Details Page** – Displays specifications and musician information for a selected guitar.

 The project also includes a footer with navigation links and social media icons.
-There is a basic language switcher to toggle between English and another language.

 ## Notes for Reviewers